 For appointment to this grade, an officer must have:

-6. Proficiency in computer applications.
+6. Proficiency in computer applications; and

 Responsibilities: